Troubleshooting

 Get their logs

-To get the logs of e.g. the Cilium Pod running on the particular Node, run:
+To get the logs of, for example, the Cilium Pod running on the particular Node, run:

 Node deletion

-The following steps help to determine why a Node isn't being deleted:
+The following steps help determine the reason the Node is not deleted:

 -

-Check if the corresponding Machine has a deletion timestamp (
+Check if the Machine has a deletion timestamp (

 DELETEDcolumn): -

-It may tell you that some Pods are not safe to evict and why.
+It may report that some Pods are not safe to evict, with the reason.

 To get a list of Pods running on a Node, see above: